kdbanman/macros/doc/index.md

 ### [gameroom.md](gameroom.md)

-- possible vision additions:
+- research websockets
-    - minimal responsibilities (related to communications locus, not engine runner/command validator, as well as no paused/lagging state)
+    - find minimal amount of states for a room of websocketers

-- research websockets, find out how likely it is for a 'lagging' player to appear 'disconnected'.  also how likely it is for a 'disconnected' player to appear 'lagging'
+        - find out how likely it is for a 'lagging' player to appear 'disconnected'.  also how likely it is for a 'disconnected' player to appear 'lagging'

 - define Comms-level room state tree
     - continue at #TODO, considering what's minimally possible/reasonable for number of running substates